Sometimes when facing a new experience, knowing some terms ahead of time can help you feel at ease.

 Especially when you feel overwhelmed with your sudden change in appearance.

 Caryl understands.
 Caryl is the owner of Wigful Thinking.
 As a two-time cancer survivor, she understands what it is like to be faced with the personal task of finding a wig for yourself.

 Knowing some key terms ahead of time can help you feel more familiar with what you will see when you come to Wigful Thinking.
-Of course, we are happy to explain these terms in person during your free consult, but if it would help you to feel more comfortable, here are four terms you will encounter when shopping for a wig or hair piece.
+Of course, we are happy to explain these terms in person during your consultation, but if it would help you to feel more comfortable, here are four terms you will encounter when shopping for a wig or hair piece.

 Synthetic Cap Construction

-Monofilament wigs give the look of natural growing hair coming from your own scalp since the fabric of the cap is sheer.
+Monofilament wigs give the look of naturally growing hair coming from your own scalp since the fabric of the cap is sheer.
 This allows your own skin to show through no matter which way the hair is parted.
 If you like to change up your part, a monofilament type is for you.

-When you come for your free consultation, Caryl will be very happy to show you exactly what these terms mean and what a difference these types of wigs can make to you.
+When you come for your consultation, Caryl will be very happy to show you exactly what these terms mean and what a difference these types of wigs can make to you.

 Since Caryl has been in your shoes, she understands that the right wig can help you feel confident and radiant to meet life’s challenges with your chin up and a bold smile on your face.